 Drug Possession

-Defending Drug Possession Charges in Williamson County, TX
+Defending Against Drug Possession Charges in Williamson County, TX

 If you have been charged with drug possession, you need to take the charges seriously.
 Even if you are a first-time offender, you could still face jail time and other serious penalties.
 A drug possession conviction can also have a lasting impact on your life, making it difficult to find a job, obtain housing, and even get a loan.